7 tips on how to shop for flower bulbs

 Tired of waking up in spring to beheaded tulips and disappearing crocus?
 Shop for animal-resistant flower bulbs such as alliums (that’s Allium caeruleum up top) and Eranthis hyemalis (below) and others instead.
 Animal-resistant bulbs.

 Is your garden (like mine) a place of increasing shade as trees and shrubs mature?
 Some bulbs, including bluebells and certain species lilies and more, can manage in light shade.
-Bulbs for shade.
+Bulbs for a bit of shade.

 Prices may vary widely from catalog to catalog, but don’t be fooled.
 Some deals in mass-market catalogs are too good to be true.
 Be sure to read the fine print about what size bulb you’ll be receiving.
-My list of preferred bulb vendors.
+My list of preferred bulb vendors (and note that a lot of those catalogs that just show up in your mailbox that you never ordered are not on it!).
 Another budget tip: Naturalizing mixtures (a blend of bulb varieties, such as many different Narcissus) can be good value if you want a less-formal but massed look.